tshahmuratov/SharedMemoryServer/README.md

 * Tests for COM component written as Visual Studio Unit Test Project
 * Tests for Shared memory server/client written with Google test project

-# Currently there are several TODO:
+# Currently there are several TODOs:

 * Better move to lock free algorithms
 * Server should use thread pool for incoming files with queues of file pieces for each thread